n0vedad/nostr-identifying/README.md

 npm run dev
 ```

-Open your browser and navigate to [http://localhost:3000](http://localhost:3000) to see the landing page.
+Open your browser and navigate to [http://localhost:3000/.well-known/nostr.json](http://localhost:3000/.well-known/nostr.json) to see the results.

 #### Production mode